Luneciux/05_socket_chat/README.md

 Use the Json Model, on the register, and set the role for the user, notice that the email is the unique field that is used to authenticate the user

+## Future features

+- Some part of the code aren't good organized, so, I want to review the code again and organize the components and whatever need to

+- The css is just a mess, isn't organized, and the style need some revisions, specialy in the padding/margin/width issues

+- The server should create a Admin user as default (if isnt already setup), but I didn't had that time to do this, so, maybe a new feature

+- The states on the vuex, and the components should be better eficient, just passing the importante informations on the correct places

+- The states on the vuex, and the components should be better eficient, just passing the importante informations on the correct places

+- Lastly, thank you for reading, and feel free to coment or talk to me on my instagram @elielcosta_j :)